 - A dovetail saw can easily and quickly trim plugs with minimal scratching to the surrounding wood.
 As an additional precaution against damage to the wood, place a well-worn sanding disk (abrasive side down) over the surface, with the plug sticking through a hole.
 Then, as you cut, flex the blade against the sanding disk and cut on the pull stroke.

-- If you have a push block with a foam rubber bottom for your table saw or router table, then you also have a dandy sanding pad.
-The grips are great, and the bottoms are perfect for self-adhesive sandpaper.
+- If you have a push block with a foam rubber bottom for your table saw or router table, you also have a dandy sanding pad.
+The grips are excellent, and the bottoms are perfect for self-adhesive sandpaper.

-- To quickly find the difference between the thickness of two pieces, first measure the thinner one.
+- First, to quickly find the difference between the thickness of two pieces, measure the thinner one.
 Then, tighten the jaw lock and zero the scale.
 Next, loosen the lock and measure the thicker piece.
 The display shows the difference between the two.
-In the example shown, the skinny piece is .746” thick, and the other is .169” inches thicker.
+The skinny piece is .746” thick in the example shown, and the other is .169” inches thicker.
 Bam!
-No math required!
+No math is required!

-- Here’s a nifty way to create an arc without any fancy drafting tools.
-Simply clamp a thin wood strip until it forms a smooth arc that connects the center height of the arc with the end points.
-Now there’s an arc of triumph!
+- Here’s a nifty way to create an arc without fancy drafting tools.
+Simply clamp a thin wood strip until it forms a smooth arc that connects the center height of the arc with the endpoints.

-- Sometimes even the stubbiest of screwdrivers is too big for tight areas.
+- Sometimes, even the stubbiest of screwdrivers is too big for tight areas.
 A socket wrench can come to the rescue!
 Just insert a 1/4″ hex screwdriver bit into a 1/4″ socket and, wham, you have a high-torque solution!
-If that is still to big for your situation, try using a 1/4″ wrench around the screwdriver bit, this gives you more clearance but is harder to get down pressure on the screw.
+If that is still too big for your situation, try using a 1/4″ wrench around the screwdriver bit, this gives you more clearance but is more challenging to get down pressure on the screw.

-- Stick a strong magnet on the side of a metal pale or on the metal portion of your brush.
+- Stick a strong magnet on the side of a metal pan or on the metal portion of your brush.
 The magnet securely holds your brush when it’s time to drip dry.
-If you don’t have a metal bucket just get 2 magnets.
-One can be placed on the paint brush inside the plastic bucket and the other can be placed on the outside of the plastic bucket with the polarity reversed.
-This outside magnet will hold the inside magnet attached to the paint brush.
+If you don’t have a metal bucket, just get 2 magnets.
+One can be placed on the paintbrush inside the plastic bucket, and the other on the outside with the polarity reversed.
+This outside magnet will hold the inside magnet attached to the paintbrush.

 - Know the width of your tape measure.
 Then, you can use the body of the tape measure to quickly take inside measurements.
-In this example, the tape measure is exactly 3” wide.
-So, just add 3” to the 28’” reading on the tape to get the full inside measurement of 31”.
-If you take a close look at your tape measure, most manufacturers will have this measurement printed on the back of the tape.
+In this example, the tape measure is precisely 3” wide, so just add 3” to the 28’” reading on the tape to get the complete inside measurement of 31”.
+If you look closely at your tape measure, most manufacturers will have this measurement printed on the back of the tape.

-- When you can’t use two hands, it can be tough keeping the bolt in the socket as you try to start it.
+- When you can’t use two hands, keeping the bolt in the socket as you try to start it can be challenging.
 Simply put a little piece of paper towel around the head of the bolt to snug things up as you slip it into the socket.
-Wham!
-Uptight…outta sight!

 - When drilling a hole for a nut and bolt assembly, you can use an adjustable wrench to determine the bolt’s diameter.
 Then, just match the jaw opening with the corresponding drill bit diameter.
-This will take place of holding multiple drill bits up to the bolt to eye up which one matches the best or keeping you from getting the bolt stuck into the drill index.
-Holy crude calipers Batman!
+This will take the place of holding multiple drill bits up to the bolt to see which matches the best or keeping you from getting the bolt stuck into the drill index.
+Holy crude calipers, Batman!

-- Calipers are great for super accurate measurements.
-And, with the sharp edges on the jaws, they can scribe a line that is spot-on.
-Just run the lower jaw along the edge of the workpiece, while scoring with the upper jaw.
-Make sure to lock the head once you have your measurement or the motion of the jaws could move it causing a mis-marked line.
+- Calipers are great for super-accurate measurements.
+And, with the sharp edges on the jaws, they can scribe a spot-on line.
+Just run the lower jaw along the edge of the workpiece while scoring with the upper jaw.
+Make sure to lock the head once you have your measurement, or the motion of the jaws could move it, causing a mis-marked line.

 - To find the diameter of a circle, put a framing square on the circle with the corner touching the circle’s perimeter.
 Mark where the square crosses the circle.
 A line between these two points is the diameter.
-To find the center of the circle, do this process twice in different locations on the circle.
+To find the circle's center, do this process twice in different locations on the circle.
 Where the two diameter lines intersect is the center.

-- To keep C-clamps from damaging the workpiece, slip on a plastic milk jug cap.
+- Slip on a plastic milk jug cap to keep C-clamps from damaging the workpiece.
 Use a little hot melt glue to secure it if needed.

-- When marking a workpiece with a straight edge, often the straight edge will accidently shift when you are drawing the line.
+- When marking a workpiece with a straight edge, the straight edge will accidentally shift when you draw the line.
 Give it some staying power by sticking small, thin picture frame bumpers on the underside of the straight edge.
-No more sliding around and you’ll get perfect lines every time.
+No more sliding around, and you’ll get perfect lines every time.

 - When you need the dimensions of an object that is hard to measure, secure it in a vice.
 Then, simply measure the distance between the jaws of the vice.

 - Keep your wrenches neat and within reach by making this unique hanging wrench organizer.
 Start by drawing a pattern on ¾” thick stock.
-(We made a wrench design, but you could be more creative with a fish, beer bottle, etc.) Then make dado cuts at an angle in your stock before you cut your design with a jigsaw or band saw.
+Then, make dado cuts at an angle in your stock before you cut your design with a jigsaw or band saw.

 - If your wrench is too big, fill the gap with a coin.
-This works surprising well.
-No coin, or the gap is still too big?
+This works surprisingly well.
+No coin, or is the gap still too big?
 A screwdriver wedged in the gap can do the trick!

-Also check out our power tool tips, tricks and hacks as well as our general garage tips, tricks, and hacks.
+Also, check out our power tool tips, tricks, and hacks and our general garage tips, tricks, and hacks.

 3 Comments